#CelebrateingtheRainbow at the workplace – share your stories of Pride!

 Exactly 13 months ago, I was experiencing the struggles of a woman trying hard to get back to work.
 Applying to a 100+ jobs, answering interviews, it seemed like getting back was tougher than I thought.

 I had people ask me a myriad set of questions.
-‘Why the five year break?
+‘Why the five-year break?
 What did you do all that time?’
 I answered all these questions and wore my break on my sleeve.
 Even when the interviewers asked me these questions, I told that that now that I was here and willing to start all over again.
-I asked them to take me for the value I brought to the organisation.
+I asked them to take me for the value I brought to the organization.

 So, here I am recounting my comeback journey, the roadmap I followed.
 Hoping that it helps someone out there who’s looking to restart, or just to back themselves up.